zafariabbas68/SphereStats/README.md

 ### **5. Visualization**
 - Render **routes, heatmaps, and geometric shapes** on various map projections.
 - Visualize **great-circle arcs** and **spherical triangles** for navigation and celestial mapping.

+Example: Visualizing a Convex Hull on a Sphere
+The convex_hull_on_sphere function computes the convex hull of a set of points on a sphere.
+You can then visualize the result in 3D.
+Inputs
+points: A list of coordinates, where each coordinate is a tuple (latitude, longitude).
+Outputs
+hull: A list of indices representing the convex hull points.
+cartesian_points: The corresponding 3D Cartesian points of the input coordinates.

 ### **6. Advanced Metrics**
 - **Spherical triangle calculations** for navigation.